 Sertraline should not usually be used in children and adolescents less than 18 years old, except for patients with Obsessive Compulsive Disorder (OCD).
 Patients under 18 have an increased risk of undesirable effects, such as suicide attempt, thoughts of harming or killing themselves (suicidal thoughts) and hostility (mainly aggressiveness, oppositional behaviour and anger) when they are treated with this class of medicines.
-Nevertheless, it is possible that your doctor decides to prescribe sertraline to a patient under 18 if it is in the patient's interest.
-If your doctor has prescribed sertraline to you and you are less than 18 years old and you want to discuss this, please contact him/her.
-Furthermore, if any of the symptoms listed above appear or worsen while you are taking sertraline, you should inform your doctor.
-Also, the long-term safety of sertraline in regard to growth, maturation and learning (cognitive) and behavioural development in this age group has not yet been demonstrated.
+Nevertheless, it is possible that your doctor decides to prescribe Sertraline to a patient under 18 if it is in the patient's interest.
+If your doctor has prescribed Sertraline to you and you are less than 18 years old and you want to discuss this, please contact him/her.
+Furthermore, if any of the symptoms listed above appear or worsen while you are taking Sertraline, you should inform your doctor.
+Also, the long-term safety of Sertraline in regard to growth, maturation and learning (cognitive) and behavioural development was evaluated in a long-term study in more than 900 children aged 6 to 16 years of age who were monitored over a 3 year period.
+Overall, the results of the study showed that children treated with sertraline developed normally other than mild weight gain in those treated with a higher dose.